commuterjoy/shouldibother/README.md

-Evaluates a user-agent's client-side capabilities using Modernizer and displays the support information and a few other useful properties in an HTML document.
+Evaluates a user-agent's client-side capabilities using [Modernizr](http://modernizr.com) and displays the support information and a few other useful properties in an HTML document.

-Because we might want to record this information for posterity the client logs the same support information on the server and produces a simple report.

 In this sense, shouldibother is a bit like [caniuse](http://caniuse.com).

+But because we might want to record this information for posterity the client logs the same support information on the server and produces a simple report.

 Usage
 -----